-To make a single cup, mix together 2 tbsp cocoa powder, 2 tbsp sugar-equivalent sweetener, 2 tbsp dry milk powder, ⅛ tsp vanilla extract, a pinch of salt, and 1 cup water.
+To make a single cup, mix together 2 tablespoon cocoa powder, 2 tablespoon sugar-equivalent sweetener, 2 tablespoon dry milk powder, ⅛ teaspoon vanilla extract, a pinch of salt, and 1 cup water.

 Stir powder and water until well blended.
 Microwave for about 60 seconds or until hot, and then stir until all of the powder is fully dissolved.